All Episodes

 See, these people cannot be funny.

-They are mean, they are angry, they are PO'd constantly.
+They are PO'd constantly.

 But the point is this.

-There's no question, I predicted this to you.
+I predicted this to you.

-I predicted to you prior to the 2004 election that if the Democrats couldn't beat Bush, that their next objective would be to impeach him.
+I've predicted to you prior to the 2004 election that if the Democrats couldn't beat Bush, that their next objective would be to impeach him.

-And this isn't Kerry's not the first Democrat to talk about it.
+And this isn't, Kerry's not the first Democrat to talk about it.

-I that doesn't surprise me in the slightest.
+It doesn't surprise me in the slightest.

 Kerry said this, nor that he meant it, nor that the people in the audience believed it and want it to happen.

-And it's just it's gonna add up.
+And that's just, it's going to add up.

 They just haven't the slightest clue.

-Now, folks, I know if you're like me, you get constantly barraged in your email with people sending you these funny little things that they think you've never seen.
+Now, folks, I know, if you're like me, you get constantly barraged in your email with people sending you these funny little things that they think you've never seen.

-I have people, friends of mine, who pollute my private email box with this stuff, and that's the only time I ever hear from them.
+I have people, friends of mine, who pollute my private email box with this stuff.

 And I've already seen this stuff 25 or 30 times.